KatsuteDev/Mal4J/README.md

 For projects built locally, jars can be found in releases → [![Releases](https://img.shields.io/github/v/release/Katsute/Mal4J)](https://github.com/Katsute/Mal4J/releases)

-The MyAnimeList Java API is a standalone library and requires no additional dependencies.
+Mal4J is a standalone library and requires no additional dependencies.

 ### More information on further stages of the setup can be found [here](https://mal4j.kttdevelopment.com/setup).